Terms of Service

 - Acceptance of Terms; Modifications.
-These Terms of Service (the “Terms”) are a binding legal agreement between you and A Place for Rover, Inc. (“Rover.com,” “we,” “us” and “our”).
-The Terms govern your use of our software applications, resources and services for pet owners and pet service providers to find each other, communicate with each other, and arrange for the provision of pet care services (collectively, our “Rover.com Service”).
-The Terms govern all use of the Rover.com Service, whether you access it from our website at https://www.rover.com(the “Site”), our mobile applications and mobile websites, our Facebook application, our online or phone support offerings, or any other access point we make available to you.
-BY ACCESSING OR USING THE ROVER.COM SERVICE, YOU ACCEPT THESE TERMS.
-IF YOU DO NOT AGREE WITH THESE TERMS, YOU SHOULD NOT ACCEPT THEM, IN WHICH CASE YOU DO NOT HAVE THE RIGHT TO USE THE ROVER.COM SERVICE.
+These Terms of Service (the “Terms”) are a binding legal agreement between you and A Place for Rover, Inc. (“Rover,” “we,” “us” and “our”).
+The Terms govern your use of our software applications, resources and services for pet owners and pet service providers to find each other, communicate with each other, and arrange for the provision of pet care services (collectively, our “Rover Service”).
+The Terms govern all use of the Rover Service, whether you access it from our website at https://www.rover.com(the “Site”), our mobile applications and mobile websites, our Facebook application, our online or phone support offerings, or any other access point we make available to you.
+Our Rover Guarantee Terms, Reservation Protection Policy and other Policies applicable to your use of the Rover Service are incorporated by reference into these Terms of Service.
+BY ACCESSING OR USING THE ROVER SERVICE, YOU ACCEPT THESE TERMS.
+IF YOU DO NOT AGREE WITH THESE TERMS, YOU SHOULD NOT ACCEPT THEM, IN WHICH CASE YOU DO NOT HAVE THE RIGHT TO USE THE ROVER SERVICE.

-- Rover.com Service.
+- Rover Service.

 2.3 Release.
 We hereby expressly disclaim, and you hereby expressly release us from, any and all liability whatsoever for any controversies, claims, suits, injuries, loss, harm and/or damages arising from and/or in any way related to your interactions or dealings with other users and the acts and/or omissions of Service Providers and Pet Owners, whether online or offline.
 You acknowledge and agree that YOUR USE AND/OR PROVISION OF PET CARE SERVICES IS AT YOUR SOLE AND EXCLUSIVE RISK.

 2.7 Abandoned Pets; Re-homing.
-Pet Owners who arrange for Pet Care Services and fail to retrieve their pet within seven (7) days after the service period identified in a Booking (or an earlier period required under applicable animal abandonment or cruelty laws) agree that Rover.com (or the Service Provider) may, in its (or his or her) sole discretion, place the pet in foster care and/or notify animal control authorities.
-Pet Owner agrees to reimburse Rover.com and/or the Service Provider for all costs and expenses associated with such actions.
-Further, Rover.com expressly reserves the right, in its sole discretion, to remove a Pet Owner’s pet from a Service Provider’s care should Rover.com deem it necessary for the safety of a pet, the Service Provider, or any persons living with the Service Provider.
-Prior to removing a pet from the care of a Service Provider, Rover.com will use reasonable efforts during Rover.com’s normal business hours to contact the Pet Owner and/or the Pet Owner’s emergency contact (if provided) to arrange alternative care.
-Should Rover.com not be able to contact the Pet Owner or the emergency contact, Rover.com will use its best judgment to find alternative care for the pet until the Pet Owner is able to retrieve his/her pet.
-Pet Owner is responsible for and agrees to pay all costs and expenses incurred by Rover.com in connection with such transfer, including any additional charges for new Bookings.
+Pet Owners who arrange for Pet Care Services and fail to retrieve their pet within seven (7) days after the service period identified in a Booking (or an earlier period required under applicable animal abandonment or cruelty laws) agree that Rover (or the Service Provider) may, in its (or his or her) sole discretion, place the pet in foster care and/or notify animal control authorities.
+Pet Owner agrees to reimburse Rover and/or the Service Provider for all costs and expenses associated with such actions.
+Further, Rover expressly reserves the right, in its sole discretion, to remove a Pet Owner’s pet from a Service Provider’s care should Rover deem it necessary for the safety of a pet, the Service Provider, or any persons living with the Service Provider.
+Prior to removing a pet from the care of a Service Provider, Rover will use reasonable efforts during its normal business hours to contact the Pet Owner and/or the Pet Owner’s emergency contact (if provided) to arrange alternative care.
+Should Rover not be able to contact the Pet Owner or the emergency contact, Rover will use its best judgment to find alternative care for the pet until the Pet Owner is able to retrieve his/her pet.
+If you are a Pet Owner, you authorize your pet’s veterinarian(s) to release your pet’s veterinary records to Rover in connection with any such relocation or re-homing of your pet.
+In addition, you are responsible for and agree to pay all costs and expenses incurred by Rover in connection with such transfer, including any additional charges for new Bookings.

-- Use of the Rover.com Service; Suspension.
+- Use of the Rover Service; Suspension.